Spin Fishing For Steelhead: 5 Most Effective Methods Used By Guides

 There are some reels that just do not work well for steelhead and I have seen clients and other anglers lose big steelhead because of these bad spinning reels.
 The thing is that most anglers don’t see what I see so they think any spinning reel will do the job, which is wrong.

-Spinning reels for steelhead don’t have to be expensive to work and I discuss the best those reels and other great spinning reels for steelhead on my page The 4 Best Spinning Reels For Steelhead
+Spinning reels for steelhead don’t have to be expensive to work well.
+I discuss the best spinning reels for steelhead on my page The 4 Best Spinning Reels For Steelhead

 Best Line For Steelhead Fishing

 When it comes to the best line for steelhead fishing with spinning reels you have a few options and it will depend on the methods that you use.

 The best line for steelhead fishing with spinning reels is a 10-pound monofilament line like Sufix Elite which is strong, thin yet still supple and is good for multipurpose fishing.
 There are times when an 8-pound line or 12-pound line is even better.

 The reason I like the Sufix Elite line is that I have extensively tested it when casting lures, when float fishing, when bottom bouncing or drift fishing, and when plunking.
 It’s also recommended by other river guides and river anglers who fish for steelhead.
 It’s thin, strong, and supple, and it works well on spinning reels as well as baitcasting reels and Centerpin reels.

 - Sufix Promix Fishing Line – 8 and 10 pound.
 A cheaper line that river anglers like.

 - Sufix Advanced Copolymer – Copolymer lines tend to have strong knot strength, better abrasion resistance, and better knot strength and are good for lure fishing.

 - PowerPro Braided Spectra Fiber Line – 20 pound – I like Braided lines for fishing with lures but they can be good when float fishing too.